-So you finally took the plunge and purchased a brand new BBQ smoker grill.
-We hope you chose well and are ready to experience one of the most appetizing forms of BBQ, smoked meats.
+So you finally purchased a brand new BBQ smoker grill.
+We hope you chose well and are ready to experience one of the most tasty forms of BBQ, smoked meats.

-I understand what it’s like to open the box of a brand new smoker.
+I understand what it is like to open the box of a brand new smoker.
 I know you’re itching to put it all together and begin cooking, but hold your horses, amigo!
-Regardless of the brand or kind of smoker, the five procedures outlined in this article must be followed before its initial use.
+Regardless of the brand or kind of smoker, the five steps outlined in this article must be followed before its initial use.

-Today we’re going to talk about seasoning or also referred to as curing your smoker, and no, you’re not going to put salt and pepper all over your smoker but why you are going to do is heat treat your smoker so it last longer and is ready to smoke meat.
+Today we’re going to talk about seasoning, also referred to as “curing,” in your smoker, and no, you’re not going to put salt and pepper all over it.
+What you are going to do is heat treat your smoker so it lasts longer, components settle, manufacturing impurities burn off, and it is ready to smoke meat.
 Not seasoning your smoker can introduce contaminants to your food and shorten the smoker’s lifespan.

 So, in this article, we’ll show you how to season your smoker in five simple steps.

-Let’s start with the most often asked question: Do you really need to season your smoker?
+Let’s start with: Do you really need to season your smoker?

 Absolutely!
 After putting it together for the first time, seasoning your smoker is required and highly recommended by smoker manufacturers.